1.

-Number System.
+1. Define Number System.

-is base or radix of number system?
+2. What is base or radix of number system?

-radix of that number system.
-For Example: Base of Binary number system is 2 because it uses two digits 0 and
+Ø The total number of digits used by the particular number system is called base or radix of that number system.
+For Example: Base of Binary number system is 2 because it uses two digits 0 and 1 only.

-out the different types of number system with their bases.
+3. List out the different types of number system with their bases.

-are 4 types of number system and its base are given below:
+Ø There are 4 types of number system and its base are given below:

 Number System